-I. Constructing the Noise Measure
+2 Constructing the Noise Measure

-A. Treasury Data
+2.1 Treasury Data

 We use the CRSP Daily Treasury database to construct our noise measure.
-The main variable we use from the data set is the daily cross-sections of end-of-day bond prices from 1987 through 2011.
-The data set itself starts in January 1962, but we choose to start the sample in 1987 due to considerations with respect to both data quality and the sample period of interest.
-In particular, we test our noise measure using hedge fund data, which are available starting in 1990.
-Our sample consists of Treasury bills, notes, and bonds that are noncallable, nonflowering and with no special tax treatment.
-Observations with obvious pricing errors such as negative prices, negative yields, or negative bid ask spreads are deleted from the sample.
-We drop Treasury securities with remaining maturity less than one month because of potential liquidity problems.
-We also drop bonds with maturity longer than 10 years to base our noise measure on notes and bonds with maturity between one and 10 years.
+The main variable we use from the dataset is the daily cross-sections of end-of-day bond prices from 1987 through 2011.
+The dataset itself starts from January 1962, but we choose to start the sample from 1987 due to considerations over both data quality and the sample period of interest.
+In particular, we will test our noise measure using hedge fund data, which is available only from 1990.
+Our sample consists of Treasury bills, notes and bonds that are noncallable, non-flower and with no special tax treatment.
+Observations with obvious pricing errors such as negative prices, negative yields, or negative bid/ask spreads are deleted from the sample.
+We dropped Treasury securities with remaining maturities less than 1 month because of the potential liquidity problems.
+We also drop bonds with maturity longer than 10 years to base our noise measure on notes and bonds with maturity between 1 and 10 years.
 For bonds with maturity long than 10 years, we have fewer observations and the fitted yield curve becomes less reliable.